yrmvgh/yiufcrawl/README.md

     * vampiric weapons consume stamina as they heal the player, and stop healing the player when stamina runs out
     * added endurance potions
         * make all stamina costs drop to 0 for a limited time

+* Remove food
+    * no more chopping or eating
+    * fruits and royal jelly can still be consumed with the quaff command
+        * fruit is used by fedhas still or may be consumed for stamina
+        * consuming royal jelly reduces stamina costs to 0 temporarily
+    * vampire still drink blood to change their satiation level
+    * ghouls automatically eat some of the corpses they kill to heal and cure rot

 * Enchanted Forest and Dwarven Halls brought back
     * I haven't done anything to them yet, but I intend to make them interesting and fun enough to want to keep around.
-    * If you don't want to play in a likely broken area, avoid these branches for now.
+    * If you don't want to play in a likely broken or boring area, avoid these branches for now.
     * If you want to help test and refine them, go ahead and explore, and tell me what you think will make them better.